apache/reef/tang/README.md

 Injection
 ---------
 Of course, in isolation, having the ability to specify configuration parameters is not particularly useful; at runtime, we need a way to invoke Tang, and to tell it to instantiate our objects.
-This process is called injection.
+This process is called _injection_, and we have gone to great efforts to make it as straightforward as possible in Tang.

 ```java
 ...